bsebhat/bsebhat.github.io/content/labs/03-ssh-brute-force/01-add-hacker-vm.md

 type: docs
 ---

 I'm going to create a new VM called `hacker`, running [Kali Linux](https://www.kali.org/).
-This will act as a malicious user who is trying to exploit vulnerabilities in the `juiceshop` VM.
+This will act as a malicious user who is trying to exploit vulnerabilities in the `juicero` VM.

-Because `juiceshop` is communicating directly with users, and running the SSH service so that `sysadmin` can manage it, anyone can run scans on it and attempt to directly access it.
+Because `juicero` is communicating directly with users, and running the SSH service so that `sysadmin` can manage it, anyone can run scans on it and attempt to directly access it.

 Using the `hacker` VM, you can run common recon tasks to gain information about the open services, and attempt to access them.